More Event Coverage

 Their strategy was to use Arceus & Dialga & Palkia-GX's Ultimate Ray attack, the Metal Saucer Item card, and Zacian V's Intrepid Sword Ability to flood the field with Energy and start achieving Knock Outs as early as possible.
 With the damage increase provided by Vitality Band and Arceus & Dialga & Palkia-GX's Altered Creation-GX attack, Zacian V's Brave Blade can Knock Out most Pokémon-GX and TAG TEAM cards in one hit.
 As a bonus, Altered Creation-GX allows players to take an extra prize card when they achieve a Knock Out with an attack from any Pokémon in this deck!

 Despite being an unproven deck in the Standard format, Arceus & Dialga & Palkia-GX with Zacian V turned out to be a wise choice for the Oceania International Championships.
 Nearly half of players who progressed to Day 2 of the competition brought this deck to battle.
-Of those, Bert Wolters of the Netherlands, Ian Robb of the United States, and Jack Millar of Australia all managed to secure a place in the Top 8.
+Of those, Bert Wolters of the Netherlands, Ian Robb of the United States, and Natalie Millar of Australia all managed to secure a place in the Top 8.

 New Strategies Unearthed on Day 2